Battle of Chapultepec

-The Battle of Chapultepec took place between U.S. troops and Mexican forces holding the strategically located Chapultepec Castle on the outskirts of Mexico City on the 13th of September, 1847 during the Mexican–American War.
+The Battle of Chapultepec took place between U.S. troops and Mexican forces holding the strategically located Chapultepec Castle on the outskirts of Mexico City on September 13, 1847 during the Mexican–American War.
 The castle was built atop a 200 ft hill in 1783, and in 1833 it was converted into a military academy and a gunpowder storage facility.
 The hill was surrounded by a wall 1,600 yards long.

 The battle was one of the most pivotal battles during the Mexican–American War as it paved the way to seize Mexico City and led to a decisive American victory.
 On the U.S. side the army was headed by General Winfield Scott, who led a force totaling 7,200 men.
 The Mexican side was led by General Antonio López de Santa Anna, commander of the Mexican army, who had formed an army of approximately 25,000 men.
 Chapultepec Castle was defended by General Nicholas Bravo and his infantry of approximately 832 men, including military cadets of the Military Academy.
 They defended the position at Chapultepec against 2,000 U.S. troops.
 The Mexicans' loss opened the way for the U.S. to take the center of Mexico City.

 This battle proved to be significant win for American forces as it led to the eventual occupation of Mexico City.
 However, the story at Chapultepec cemented itself in Mexican history, as an act of bravery by six young cadets known as the Niños Héroes, who leapt to their deaths rather than die at the hands of American forces.
 According to legend, one of the cadets wrapped himself in the Mexican flag as he jumped so it would not be captured by the U.S. Marines.
 Although it lasted only about 60–90 minutes, the battle has great importance in the histories of both countries.